jtarchie/resume/README.md

 # Summary

-* Ruby, Go, [Concourse CI](https://concourse.ci), PostgreSQL, [Cloud Foundry](https://cloudfoundry.org), AWS, GCP
+* Ruby, Go, [Concourse CI](https://concourse.ci), PostgreSQL, [Cloud Foundry](https://cloudfoundry.org), AWS, GCP, TDD, Bosh
 * Ultra running, salsa dancing, teaching

 ## What I am looking for

-I am an engineer.
-You tell me what you want to build, I work with others to build that.

-My experience is where the product, design, and engineering are treated as a group and not separate teams.
-It is about optimizing to "get things done".
-I have built and fostered teams to do so.
-I would like to bring this practice to new teams.
+* Leadership role to help and mentor product, design, and engineering together.
+* Engage in hiring practices to ensure both company and employee have happiness.
+* Build a better product for the customer.

 # Professional Experience

+## VMware - *Senior Member of Technical Staff* - __12/2014-1/2020

+Pivotal was purchased by VMWare; same role, new title.

-## Pivotal Cloud Foundry- *Staff Software Engineer* - __12/2014-Present__
+## Pivotal Cloud Foundry- *Staff Software Engineer* - __12/2014-1/2020

 I have worked on Cloud Foundry, a SaaS for hosting applications.
 It flexes polyglot muscles, to be effective in contributing to many projects.